-Italy is an exceedingly special place for me since the very first moment I stepped foot in the country almost 30 years ago.
-Segway – I am utterly disgusted with myself for not being able to speak the language fluently!
+Italy has been an exceptionally special place for me since the very first moment I stepped foot in the country almost 30 years ago.
+Btw – I am utterly disgusted with myself for not being able to speak the language fluently!

 Allora, this remarkable country so completely captured my heart, my soul & my taste buds that I’m compelled to return year after year.
-Fortunately my Husband Marco (heeheehee) shares my Italian obsession & will happily holiday there any time!
-Incidentally, being so far away from Italy is one of the reasons we can’t imagine moving back to Australia.
+Fortunately my Husband Marco (heehee actually it’s Mark) shares my Italian obsession & will happily holiday there any time!
+In fact, being so far away from Italy is one of the reasons neither of us can imagine moving back to Australia.

 So what is it about this particular European country?